 CORS, or Cross-Origin Resources Sharing, is a security protocol in websites which prevents requests from an unknown origin.
 To ensure the Web application can call CORTEX correctly, it must be listed as an allowed origin.

-An origin is identified based on ins scheme (e.g., HTTPS), domain, and port.
+An origin is identified based on the scheme (e.g., HTTPS), domain, and port.
 The CORTEX API Gateway should share the same scheme and domain, but with a different port – this means that by default, the requests will not be permitted.

 Navigate to C:\ProgramData\SF\<Customer>.<Node>\Fabric\work\ImageCache\Store\Cortex.Innovation.Core\ApiGatewayPkg.Code.<Version>